 It is hard to imagine that before the canal was built, all of Panama City’s population was in this small historic enclave.
 After a growing population forced neighborhoods to move outwards, urban decay set in and the Old Town Casco Viejo became extremely run down.
 The buildings are currently being revitalized, renewed, and reinvented to bring back the elegance of years gone by.
 Even with simply a fresh paint job, the town is shaping up quite nicely.
 Still, the cobblestone streets and boarded-up and abandoned properties give Old Town a gritty feel that I, for one, am attracted to.

-Must see buildings include Metropolitcan Cathedral, Arch Chato, Palacio National, Society of Jesus, Panama Canal Museum, San Francisco Church, and the National Theater.
+Must see buildings include Metropolitan Cathedral, Arch Chato, Palacio National, Society of Jesus, Panama Canal Museum, San Francisco Church, and the National Theater.
 The President of Panama also lives here on the waterfront in a highly protected and guarded area.
-I find it pretty cool to know that the President of Panama is only blocks away at Palacio de las Garzas.
+I find it pretty cool to know that the President of Panama is only blocks away at Palacio de Las Garzas.

 Come hungry and ready to shop when you arrive in the city.
-Typical stores offer Panama hats, hand made table runners, and traditional Panamanian clothing are plentiful.
-Also a few high end art galleries scattered throughout.
+Typical stores offer Panama hats, hand made table runners, and traditional Panamanian clothing is plentiful.
+Also, a few high-end art galleries scattered throughout.
 We came across many coffee shops, a gourmet market, some trendy restaurants, and a tiki style bar that overlooks the waterfront.